kikido16/kikido16.github.io/_papers/paper-3.md

 excerpt: "Short description of portfolio item number 2"
 collection: papers
 ---
-Authors: **Xiaoyu Lin**, Ziwei Wang, Yifan Yang, Bosong Qi, Xiaojian Zhang<sup>\*</sup>, Sijie Yan, Han Ding.
+Authors:  Ziwei Wang, Yifan Yang, Sijie Yan<sup>\*</sup>, **Xiaoyu Lin**, Xiaojian Zhang, Han Ding.

-Submitted to _Measurement_ (R&R, now under review).
+Submitted to _IEEE Transactions on Industrial Electronics_ (Major revision).

 Abstract
 ======
-  In large-scale metrology (LSM), the transformation of the tracker base frame (TBF) is a predominant method to enlarge the field of view (FOV) of the tracking sensor for full-field 3D measurements.
-Nevertheless, such a process will introduce cumulative errors and significantly diminish the global point cloud alignment accuracy.
-To address this problem, we propose a novel tracker pose optimization method for TBF transformation.
-A pose graph optimization (PGO) model based on spatial distance constraints is implemented to improve the tracker pose accuracy.
-We also adopt a robust coefficient and a damping factor to simplify the experimental process and stabilize the convergence results.
-Simulations and experiments on high-speed train surfaces are conducted to validate our method’s accuracy and effectiveness.
-The results indicate that our optimization method outperforms two existing methods in spatial positioning accuracy and point cloud alignment accuracy, which showcases its practical applicability and superiority in manufacturing scenarios.
+Pose graph optimization (PGO) methods are extensively used in robotic inspection (RI) to estimate accurate 3D scanner poses.
+However, some inaccurate pairwise relative measurements decrease the accuracy of PGO.
+To achieve a robust and accurate RI, we propose a new framework called robust constrained pose graph optimization (RCPGO).
+Specifically, we introduce some additional landmarks to construct a constrained pose graph (CPG) and improve the accuracy of PGO by CPG’s spatial geometry consistency.
+Furthermore, the symmetric (SYMM) distance function is introduced to construct the objective function of RCPGO, which has a higher D-optimality design metric upper bound and contributes to the robustness and accuracy of RCPGO.
+To solve the SYMM-RCPGO problem in $SE^{N}_{3}$, we linearize the problem into sequential quadratic programming (SQP) and solve the perturbation of SE3N by the interior-point method.
+Moreover, a dynamic constraints boundaries algorithm is proposed to prevent inaccurate linearization caused by large perturbation.
+To assess the effectiveness of SYMM-RCPGO, we conducted comparative evaluations with traditional PGO in both simulated cylinder surfaces and real high-speed train scenes.
+The results validate the robustness and accuracy of SYMM-RCPGO and find that a few constraints can significantly reduce pose error.

 Highlights
 ======